maxnathaniel/maxnatho-io/content/blog/how-to-create-line-chart-d3/index.md

 You can follow this link [D3.js](https://https://d3js.org/) to D3's official website.

 But if you are here, I assume you already know what D3, so let's dive straight into the code.
+Before we being, I should say that I took the example from [here](https://observablehq.com/@d3/line-chart).
+I decomposed the code and explained each section to ensure that you understand exactly what is going on.

 We first load the data using the `csv` method.
 It returns a promise so we grab the data from within the `then()` method.